inSPEYERed/cb-statistics/README.md

 - Create a `.env` file next to this Readme with the only entry `WP_TABLE_PREFIX=<your-table-prefix, e.g. wp>`.
 - Run the script via `python ./src/main.py`.
 - Check the folder `./plots/` to find the output (`statistics.pdf` has all the statistics combined).

+Feel free to open an issue if something is not working for you.

 ## Sample result